ANKIT9761/cash-register/README.md

 - It takes the following input
   - The bill amount that is generated.
   - The amount given by the user.
--Then it calculates the Amount to return in minimum amount of currencies.
+- Then it calculates the Amount to return in minimum amount of currencies.